 - Exercise.
 Exercising is a great way to minimize stress.

 Acne may affect a person’s mental health.
-Indeed,
+Indeed, stigma still exists.
+Anxiety, depression, and low self-esteem are some potential effects.

 If you’re a parent and your child is experiencing acne, help them by offering not only the physical remedies listed above but also emotional support.